ParticipatoryOrgs/Dynamic-Governance-Collection/README.md

 # Dynamic Governance Collection

-This is a collection of a variety of Dynamic Governance (aka Sociocracy, Holacracy, etc) documents available under Free Culture licenses (CC-BY, CC-BY-SA, CC0, Public Domain, etc.)
+This is a collection of a variety of Dynamic Governance (aka Sociocracy, Holacracy, etc) documents available under Free Culture licenses (CC-BY, CC-BY-SA, CC0, Public Domain, etc.) or more restricted CC licenses.

 ## Dynamic Governance